BASIC ENGINE or CUSTOM ENGINE?

 8-STACK ENGINES vs. 4-BARREL ENGINES

-An 8-stack engine isn’t complicated; it’s just a little different than a four-barrel engine.
+An 8-stack engine isn’t as complicated as some people think.
 An engine is basically an air pump and its efficiency depends on the compatibility of its components.
 When everything works well together, the engine will be efficient and deliver a balanced combination of power and drivability in the workable rpm range it was designed for.
-But with incorrectly matched components, an engine can be an incompatible collection of parts that don't get along well together.
+But with incorrectly matched components, an engine can be an incompatible collection of parts that don't play well together.

 The main thing that differentiates these engines is that they use “independent runner” manifolds that don’t have a central distribution plenum under the carburetor(s).
-With an I.R. manifold, there are eight separate, isolated columns of air, one for each cylinder.
-There is no inter-communication between the eight incoming air columns or the eight cylinders.
+With an I.R. manifold, there are eight separate, isolated columns of air, one for each cylinder with no inter-communication between the runners or cylinders.
+Each cylinder is isolated.

-This is why I.R./8-stack engines are known for having instant throttle response.
-When you crack the throttle, you’re moving eight small columns of air, not one big mass of air in a 4-barrel manifold plenum.
-The smaller the air mass, the faster it moves.
-The faster it moves, the more torque and power the engine makes.
+Having eight individual air columns is why I.R./8-stack engines have such instant throttle response.
+When you crack the throttle, you’re moving eight separate columns of air, not one big mass of air in a 4-barrel manifold plenum.
+The smaller the air volume, the faster it moves when the throttle is opened.
+The faster it moves, the faster the engine will rev. This is why 8-stack engines rev so fast.

-The biggest enemy of the 8-stack engine is what’s called “reversion”.
-This happens when the incoming air columns are disturbed by reverse-flowing pulse waves sent back into the intake manifold from the cylinders because the valves are opening and closing at the wrong time in relation to piston movement.
-This is the result of using an incorrect cam in an engine with an independent runner (non-plenum) manifold.
-This disturbance to the incoming airflow results in lost horsepower.
+The biggest enemy of the 8-stack engine is “reversion” of the airflow.
+This happens when the incoming air columns are disturbed by pulse waves sent back into the intake manifold from the cylinders because the valves are opening and closing with wrong timing to the piston movement.
+This is how using an incorrect cam with an independent runner (non-plenum) manifold can disturb the incoming airflow.
+The result is inefficiency and lost horsepower.

 On a 4-barrel engine, the reverse pulses still occur, but they never get as far as the carburetor.
-This is because when the pulses get up into the open plenum area under the carburetor, they’re drawn into whichever cylinder is on the intake stroke.
+This is because when the pulses get up into the plenum area under the carburetor, they’re drawn into whichever cylinder is on the intake stroke.
+The carburetor never sees it.

 4-barrel engines aren’t as fussy about valve overlap.
 The Lobe Separation Angle (LSA) of the cam governs this.
-We only use cams designed for use with independent runner inductions.
+This it's why it is so important to use cams designed for use with independent runner inductions.

 COMPRESSION RATIO

-Another important consideration for any 8-stack engine is the compression ratio.
-This is extremely important for throttle response.
-We use the ideal compression ratio of 10.5:1, and our engines run on 91-octane pump gas.
-If you want a higher compression ratio, just let us know.
+Another important consideration for an 8-stack engine is the compression ratio.
+This is extremely important for fast throttle response.
+We find the ideal compression ratio is 10.5:1, and they will run on 91-octane pump gas.
 The only substitute for a minimum 10.5:1 compression ratio is a lot of cubic inches, which will offset a lower compression ratio to some degree.

-Over the last four decades, I’ve probably tuned more 8-stack engines than most people who are still left on this planet, whether in customers’ cars or on the dyno.
-My own experience, combined with the engine building expertise of my engine builder, led us to offer complete, ready to run 8-stack engines.
+Over the last four decades, I’ve probably tuned more 8-stack engines than anyone left on the planet, whether in customers’ cars or on the dyno.
+My own experience, combined with the engine building expertise of our engine builder, is what led us to endorse Fitzgerald's for complete, ready to run 8-stack engines.

-Our engines reflect everything Darryl and I have learned working together on the dyno and street testing.
-Eight stack engines are what we know and this is our specialty.
+Their engines reflect everything Darryl and I have learned working together on the dyno and street testing.
+Eight stack engines are what we know and it's our specialty.

-Your engine will come with everything, including a small diameter MSD Pro Billet distributor, ignition wires, hi-torque starter, aluminum water pump, pulleys, fuel pump, and either an Aviad or Canton oil pan depending on your application.
+Your engine will come with everything, including the right type of ignition, a hi-torque starter, high flow aluminum water pump, pulleys, fuel pump, and either an Aviad or Canton oil pan depending on your application.
+You select all valve covers and trim items, as well as the type of front drive you want and the accessories to be driven.

 I will coordinate your engine order with Darryl, and once it’s in place, you’ll then work directly with him on the engine build and its progress.
 When your induction unit is finished, I ship it to the engine shop to be mounted to your engine.